 '8-Day' vs. '5-Day Plus Independent Study'

-How the 5-Day Plus Independent Study Works
+How the 5-Day Plus Independent Study format works

-What to Expect for the onsite portion
+What to expect for the onsite portion

 - An intensive and fast-paced course

-- Professional, dynamic, and fun instructors who deliver a course that will be one of the best you’ll ever experience.
+- Professional, dynamic, and fun instructors who deliver a course that will be one of the best you’ll ever experience

 Wilderness Medical Associates International is dedicated to the development of remote and practical medicine around the globe.
 We are medical rescue professionals, researchers, experienced educators, and advocates for healthcare in wilderness contexts.
 Our curriculum, overseen and continually revised by a committee of medical practitioners and academics, has been taught on all seven continents.